 Even in small amounts, polyphenols appear to help combat inflammatory disease by controlling gene expression.
 They are thought to help lower blood pressure.
 They may improve blood lipid levels.
 They may discourage atherosclerosis and help make blood vessels more open and flexible (improving blood flow).
 They may help improve blood glucose regulation and may contribute to weight control and weight loss by speeding up the metabolism and possibly encourage the body to burn more fat.

-Fruits such as berries (raspberries, strawberries, etc.), purple grapes, pomegranate, apples, citrus fruits—particularly the pulp, pears, cherries and apricots.
+such as berries (raspberries, strawberries, etc.), purple grapes, pomegranate, apples, citrus fruits—particularly the pulp, pears, cherries and apricots.

-Vegetables and herbs such as eggplant, kale, tomatoes, potatoes, onions, leeks, broccoli, endive, chives, red cabbage, radishes, rhubarb, radishes and parsley.
+such as eggplant, kale, tomatoes, potatoes, onions, leeks, broccoli, endive, chives, red cabbage, radishes, rhubarb, radishes and parsley.

-Other plant foods such as green tea, cocoa powder and dark chocolate, Earl Grey, Ceylon and Darjeeling black tea
+such as green tea, cocoa powder and dark chocolate, Earl Grey, Ceylon and Darjeeling black tea

-Beans such as lentils and black-eyed peas
+such as lentils and black-eyed peas

-Nuts such as walnuts
+such as walnuts

 By decreasing total and LDL cholesterol levels, plant sterols help reduce the risk for cardiovascular disease in people with elevated cholesterol levels.
 Phytosterols inhibit the absorption of dietary cholesterol from the food we eat, and the reabsorption of cholesterol from bile acids (which the body secretes as part of normal digestion).